moorepants/eme185/content/pages/syllabus.rst

 Presentation               5%
 Poster Presentation        5%
 In class                   5%
-Peer Evaluation            May modify individual grade up or down
+Project Success            Will modify the team grade up or down Peer Evaluations           Will modify individual grade up or down
 =========================  ===

 Memos_